backdrop-contrib/domain/domain_alias/README.txt

 Let us assume that our main site is example.com and we run two sub sites at users.example.com and testing.example.com.

-Out sample site allows wildcard DNS, so any request to *.example.com will be passed to our Drupal site.
+Our sample site allows wildcard DNS, so any request to *.example.com will be passed to our Backdrop site.
 We would like the following rules to be obeyed:

 -- www.example.com should redirect to example.com.